Seth Moulton: Tenure

-Challenge to Nancy Pelosi as Democratic Leader
+Challenge to Nancy Pelosi as House Democratic Leader

 After the Democrats captured a majority in the House of Representatives in the 2018 midterm elections, Moulton spearheaded an effort to oust Nancy Pelosi as House Democratic leader and called for a "new generation of leadership".
-Moulton stated he was “100 percent confident” that Pelosi lacked the votes to remain as Democratic leader.
+Moulton stated he was "100 percent confident" that Pelosi lacked the votes to remain as Democratic leader.
 He offered Representative Karen Bass as his first choice for Democratic leader, though Bass rejected such nomination and continued her support of Pelosi.
-On November 28, 2018, Pelosi won the speakership on a 203-to-32 vote of the Democratic caucus, with Moulton reversing himself and voting for Pelosi.
+On November 28, 2018, Pelosi easily won the Democratic nomination for Speaker of the House by a 203-to-32 vote of the Democratic caucus, with Moulton reversing himself and voting for Pelosi.

 On August 24, 2021, Moulton, together with Republican representative Peter Meijer, flew unannounced into Hamid Karzai International Airport amid the evacuation of Americans and allies after the fall of Kabul.
 The two explained that their visit was kept secret to minimize disruption, and that its goal was "to provide guidance" to the Biden administration.
 Several government officials said that the surprise visit produced unhelpful distraction from the ongoing work of evacuating people.
 The next day, Pelosi sent a letter to all House members saying that "the Departments of Defense and State have requested that Members not travel to Afghanistan and the region during this time of danger" because such travel "would unnecessarily divert needed resources" from the evacuation efforts.
 Moulton defended his Kabul trip, saying, "At the end of the day, I don’t care what pundits in Washington are saying...They’ve been wrong about this war for 20 years."